 and nothing in this Agreement shall be construed as excluding or limiting such liability.

-- We shall provide the Data Guarantee to you cover Losses you suffer up to the Limit of Protection for a period of 12 months from the date on which the Service was provided.
-For the avoidance of doubt, the Data Guarantee only provides coverage against Losses in relation to Data Issues in the Information provided to you in the Services and no other losses.
+- We shall provide the Data Guarantee to You to cover Losses You suffer up to the Limit of Protection for a period of 12 months from the date on which the Service was provided.
+For the avoidance of doubt, the Data Guarantee only provides coverage against Losses in relation to Data Issues in the Information provided to You in the Services and no other losses.
 The Data Guarantee does not apply to Supplemental Data.

 - We shall only be liable for Losses arising from Data Issues in the Information relating to the provenance of a particular vehicle as part of the Services and shall not be liable for any Losses arising from a vehicle's physical condition, value or valuation, specification, fuel consumption or dimensions except as otherwise provided for in these Conditions.